.....a new approach to designing services: transforming local systems with TEC in mind.

 Highland (Named Partner - NHS Ayrshire & Arran).

 AIM: To transform the Highland Respiratory Care pathway towards a pathway that is truly patient centred, by co-designing it with patients and all those who either use or provide respiratory services from the outset.

 Midlothian (Named Partner - South Lanarkshire).

 AIM: To transform traditional models of care to enable the increasing numbers of people living with frailty to achieve their best possible quality of life.

 National Team support and the Scottish Approach to Service Design:

-To support the pathfinders, we have developed, and continue to test, a model of national support.
-This includes a national team drawn from Scottish Government and ihub providing service design coaching and skills development, knowledge exchange, links to TEC expertise and the development and sharing of materials and tools.
+To support the pathfinders, we developed, and continued to test, a model of national support.
+This included a national team drawn from Scottish Government and ihub providing service design coaching and skills development, knowledge exchange, links to TEC expertise and the development and sharing of materials and tools.

-The Senior Service Designer on the National Team has delivered bespoke Scottish Approach to Service Design workshops with our Pathfinders and named partners follows this up with individual coaching support where appropriate.
+The Senior Service Designer on the National Team delivered bespoke Scottish Approach to Service Design workshops with our Pathfinders and named partners followed up with individual coaching support where appropriate.